giannilmbd/dynare/doc/manual/source/time-series.rst

         |br| Overloads the MATLAB/Octave ``unique`` function.
 Returns
-        a ``dates`` object with repetitions removed (only the last occurence of a date is kept).
+        a ``dates`` object with repetitions removed (only the last occurrence of a date is kept).

         *Example*